Jérémy Clément: Playing career

 Though born in Béziers, Clément was raised in Rives, Isère, and started his career at Rives SF.

 Clément, who was formed by Ligue 1 club Olympique Lyonnais, joined Rangers on 7 July 2006 on a three-year contract after a £1.1 million deal was agreed between the two clubs.
-In joining Rangers, Clément linked up with his former Lyon manager Paul Le Guen and former assistant manager Yves Colleu.
-Both departed the club in January 2007.

-Paul Le Guen's new club Paris Saint-Germain entered the race to sign him as did Lyon, the club Rangers had purchased Clément from in the summer.
-On 25 January 2007, the Rangers official website confirmed Clément had re-joined Le Guen at PSG, turning down Lyon in the process.
-The fee was believed to be around £1.8 million.
+In joining Rangers, Clément linked up with his former Lyon manager Paul Le Guen and former assistant manager Yves Colleu,however, the latter duo both departed the club on 4 January 2007.
+Le Guen was not out of work for long and in his role as manager of Paris Saint-Germain, he entered the race to sign Clément.
+The midfielders previous club, Lyon, were also interested.
+On 25 January 2007, the Rangers confirmed Clément had re-joined Le Guen at PSG, turning down Lyon in the process with the fee reported to be around £1.8 million.

 In July 2011, Clément signed for AS Saint-Étienne.

 In June 2019, after two seasons with AS Nancy, he agreed a move to fifth-tier side Bourgoin-Jallieu.

 In April 2020, after his club's season had been ended prematurely due to the COVID-19 pandemic, Clement announced his retirement from playing.

 Managerial career

 Ahead of the 2020–21 season, Clément was appointed as joint-manager of Bourgoin-Jallieu alongside Laurent Rugelj.
 He became the club's sole head coach after the departure of Rugelj in December 2020.
-After two years at the club, the parties decided by mutual agreement, not to extend the contract, why Clément left the position at the end of the 2021-22 season.
+After two years at the club, the parties decided by mutual agreement, not to extend the contract.
+Clément left the position at the end of the 2021-22 season.